echronos/echronos/pm/reviews/47_unable_to_follow_quick-start_rom_loading_failed/Stefan_Götz.0.md

 In particular, it is unclear which prerequisites are required for what.
 Although this is unrelated to your task, would it make sense to just merge the two sections and drop pandoc and wkhtmltopdf as a prerequisites?

+[sebastian.holzapfel: I agree.
+I've moved the _prerequisites_ sections into subsections closer to their examples and labelled which are required to run which examples.
+Also updated the task description and moved the documentation building prerequisites into the _documentation_ section. ]

 Location: README.md:110 & 118
 Comment 3: Rework
 At least on Ubuntu 17.04, the package is called `gdb-arm-none-eabi` instead of `arm-none-eabi-gdb`.